 Tea Mugs: Wide and Welcoming

 Tea mugs are often smaller and wider, with a design that allows the tea to cool to a drinkable temperature more quickly.
 The flared rim of a tea mug increases the surface area exposed to air, facilitating heat loss.
-This design is intentional, as many teas are best enjoyed at specific temperatures below boiling.
+This design is intentional, as many teas are best enjoyed at specific temperatures below boiling, a detail that shows why tea mugs matter in shaping both flavor and experience.

 Coffee Mugs: Tall and Insulated